CalderaWP/Caldera-Forms/readme.txt

 = Does Caldera Form Support Multi Page Forms? =

 Oh, yes it does.
 By default Caldera Forms supports multi-page forms.
-This is a core feature. multi-page forms are loaded on one page.
+This is a core feature.

+Multi-page forms are loaded on one page.
 This way of creating multi-page forms is simple to use and excellent for shorter, less complicated forms.
 We also offer a[ Connected Forms add-on](https://calderawp.com/downloads/caldera-forms-connector?utm_source=dotOrg&utm_medium=plugins&utm_campaign=caldera-forms), which allow you to combine multiple Caldera Forms into a sequence of forms.
 The advantage of this method is that a connected form sequence can have conditional logic.
 So for example, if one form asks your user select that they want to pay now or pay later, you can take them to a credit card payment form or a form to arrange payment details.

 In addition, Connected Forms tracks partial submissions between each step in the form sequence allow users to come back to where they left off in the sequence.

 == Screenshots ==
 1. **Layout Builder** - Easy to use Drag & Drop grid based layout.